 Freshwater degradation heightens the risks to human health and cultural well-being and practices while also threatening our native species and habitats.

 Human health is at risk, cultural well-being is threatened, and primary industry operations can be limited.
-Poor water quality negatively impacts aquatic life, ecosystems and communities – it’s the heart of New Zealand and is directly connected to a sense of identity.
+In addition, poor water quality negatively impacts aquatic life, ecosystems and communities – it’s the heart of New Zealand and is directly connected to a sense of identity.

 New Zealand’s freshwater rivers are among the most polluted in the developed world.
 A 2020 government report found nearly 60% of the country’s rivers carry pollution above acceptable levels, with 95% to 99% of rivers in pastoral, urban and non-native forested areas contaminated.